 The best way to insure healthy gums is an improved diet.
 Eating lots of fresh, crunchy foods like celery, apples, cereal, seeds, and green salads can improve gum health.
 Always chew food well and avoid acid forming foods like sugar, soft drinks, and refined foods.

 Another way to keep the mouth and gums healthy is to quit smoking.
 The chemicals that are present in tobacco smoke are corrosive and damaging.
 Chewing tobacco also contributes to gum disease and tooth decay.
 Nicotine is a poison substance that should be avoided.

-If gum disease is diagnosed, rub the gums with fresh strawberries, baking soda, sage leaves, honey, or lemon juice.
+If gum disease is diagnosed, gently rub the gums with fresh strawberries, baking soda, sage leaves, honey, or lemon juice daily.
 St. John's Wort, peppermint, chamomile, yellowroot or ginseng tea can also help.
-To control infection and stop bleeding use a yellowroot and myrrh powder poultice and apply directly to gum area.
-Other remedies include diluted tea tree essential oil, witch hazel, licorice root extract, calendula extract, aloe vera juice, turmeric, green drinks (containing chlorophyll), cranberry juice, Echinacea extract, propolis tincture, diluted clove essential oil, diluted eucalyptus essential oil, or grapefruit seed extract.
+To control infection and stop bleeding, apply myrrh powder directly to gum area.
+Other remedies include regular applications of diluted tea tree essential oil, witch hazel, licorice root extract, calendula extract, aloe vera juice, turmeric, green drinks (containing chlorophyll), pure cranberry juice, Echinacea extract, propolis tincture, diluted clove essential oil, diluted eucalyptus essential oil, or grapefruit seed extract.
 Apply treatments three or four times a day.
 Discontinue if symptoms worsen or irritation develops.